Cathryn Damon: Career

 Damon began her career as a ballerina, dancing in the Jacob's Pillow Dance Festival in Lee, Massachusetts, and performing with the Metropolitan Opera's dance company.

 Off-Broadway plays in which Damon appeared included The Boys From Syracuse. and The Secret Life of Walter Mitty.

-She appeared in several Broadway productions, including Shinbone Alley; Foxy; Flora, The Red Menace; The Boys from Syracuse; The Last of the Red Hot Lovers; Sweet Bird of Youth; and The Cherry Orchard.
+She appeared in several Broadway productions, including Shinbone Alley; Foxy; Flora the Red Menace; The Boys from Syracuse; The Last of the Red Hot Lovers; Sweet Bird of Youth; and The Cherry Orchard.
 During the 1967–68 season, she appeared in Dames at Sea at the Wayside Theatre and understudied the roles of both Mame Dennis and Vera Charles in Angela Lansbury's national tour of Mame.

-Damon became familiar to television viewers as middle-class Mary Campbell on the primetime spoof of daytime soap operas aptly entitled Soap from 1977–1981.
+Damon became familiar to television viewers as middle-class Mary Campbell on the primetime spoof of daytime soap operas aptly entitled Soap from 1977 to 1981.
 However, many fans may not know that she was the third and final actress cast in the role.
 Producer Tony Thomas said, "Cathryn Damon was brilliant.
 A lot of people don't know this, but we recast that to put her in it."
-She later appeared with Soap co-star Eugene Roche on Webster from 1984–1986.
+She later appeared with Soap co-star Eugene Roche on Webster from 1984 to 1986.
 The pair played Cassie and Bill Parker, Webster's landlords, on the hit series.
 Other television credits included guest roles on The Love Boat, Fantasy Island, Murder, She Wrote, Matlock, and Mike Hammer.

 Damon, along with costar and TV husband Richard Mulligan, won an Emmy Award for Soap in 1980 but could not appear in person to receive the award in person or give her speech, owing to an actors' strike.
 Mulligan referred to his late co-star (whom he affectionately called "Toots") and her strike-related absence when he received his second Best Actor Emmy more than a decade later for his role as Dr. Weston on the television series Empty Nest.